MicrosoftDocs/cordova-docs/articles/getting-started/get-started-codepush-cordova.md

 CodePush provides two different tools:

-- [Management CLI](http://microsoft.github.io/code-push/docs/cli.html): NodeJS-based CLI used to manage your CodePush suscription.
+- [Management CLI](http://microsoft.github.io/code-push/docs/cli.html): NodeJS-based CLI used to manage your CodePush subscription.
 You can use this tool to create a CodePush account and to create and manage your app updates.

 - Client SDK: Used to add CodePush integration to your mobile app.
 Use the [Cordova Plugin for CodePlush](http://microsoft.github.io/code-push/docs/cordova.html) to integrate CodePush in a Cordova application.
 Check the [CodePlush documentation](http://microsoft.github.io/code-push/docs/getting-started.html) for integration with other client application types.